food and history

 food reportage

-With these posts, I invite you to join me on my culinary travels through Florence, Tuscany, and beyond.
-From markets to restaurants, trattoria to panetteria, I plan to eat my way through the country inquisitively.
+With these posts, I invite you to join me on my culinary travels.
+From markets to restaurants, bistro to trattoria, I plan to eat my way through the world inquisitively.

 recipes & reflections